senadkurtisi/ml-tracking-ops/README.md

 ## Simplest form of tracking runs

+ML Tracking Ops is *library agnostic*, i.e. you do not have to use PyTorch.
+As long as the `ExperimentLogger.add_scalar` is provided with a simple `float` the experiment logging process will be possible.

 Below we can see a PyTorch example of how we can track an experiment using ML-Tracking-Ops.
 ```python